tizzleh/fend-restaurant/README.md

 In order to use this app you must install locally.
 Service Worker usually only works through HTTPS, serving through localhost is an exception to the rule.

+The service-worker is not precaching any resources, you must visit each page first in order for it to be cached.
+Please give your browser sufficient time to download and cache the resources before trying to test the service worker.

 ### Installing

 Step One: Clone the repository to your local machine.